How to Use Indirect Function in Excel

 Parameters of Indirect function

-• Reference Text: This specifies the reference to a cell in the A1 style or the R1C1 style.
+• Reference Text: This is a string representing a cell or range reference in A1 or R1C1 format.
 If the ref_text is an invalid cell reference, it returns an #REF! error.

-• A1: This logical value determines how the ref_text in the cell is interpreted.
+• A1 (optional): A TRUE or FALSE value that tells Excel whether to interpret the text as A1-style (default) or R1C1-style referencing.
 When set to true, it reads the ref_text as an A1 style reference.
 If false, it interprets the ref_text as an R1C1 style reference.

 Examples of Indirect function